 Andrey Pozharskiy/Shutterstock.com

-The CE mark turned 31 in July.
-You might have seen these two letters, CE (short for the French "conformité européenne"), on everyday items like LED bulbs, children's toys, or even your smartphone.
+CE, you might have seen these two letters (short for the French "conformité européenne") on everyday items like LED bulbs, children's toys, or even your smartphone.

 Introduced in 1993, the CE marking system became mandatory for various product categories within the European Economic Area (EEA).
 Although the system has evolved, its core purpose has remained unchanged.